 Myofascial Release Therapy addresses tight, painful, restricted muscle tissue by applying gentle sustained pressure and slight stretching of the muscles.
 It is a highly effective therapy, it improves blood, oxygen, lymphatic circulation, improves range of motion and eliminate pain.
-It can also be less invasive, depending on the area of concern
+It can also be less invasive, depending on the area of concern.

 Neuromuscular Therapy is a form of soft tissue manipulation that involves firmer pressure being applied to the muscles.
 It addresses underlying causes of chronic pain, resulting from problems such as: trigger points (tender painful areas), nerve entrapment, postural issues, ischemia (restricted blood flow) and other muscular skeletal issues.